ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Tools/CmdLine-Archivers/ReadMe from Keripo.txt

 Launch Module:
 - file handler for zip, unzip, unrar, tar, bzip2 and gzip
+- file handler for md5sum, sha1sum and sum
 - "/opt/Tools/CmdLine-Tools/Bin" added to $PATH for access by the shell